-Our fellows have presented abstracts and posters at the annual meetings of the American Gastroenterological Association and American College of Gastroenterology, and at NYU Long Island School of Medicine’s House Staff Research Day.
+Our fellows have presented abstracts and posters at the annual meetings of the American Gastroenterological Association, the American College of Gastroenterology, and at NYU Long Island School of Medicine’s House Staff Research Day.

 How to Apply

-We offer six fellowship positions in total, and two fellowship positions are available each year.
-We accept applications only through the Electronic Residency Application Services® (ERAS®).
+We offer nine fellowship positions in total, and three fellowship positions are available each year.
+We accept applications only through the Electronic Residency Application Services (ERAS).
 The application must include the following items: